sam9291/OpenConnect.NC.SSO/README.md

 When running the application, if you have all dependencies installed, a browser will open with the provided VPN server url.
 To connect to the VPN, use the following steps:

 1. Complete your SSO login workflow and keep the browser open
-2. Go back to the terminal and press [enter]
-3. The browser will be closed and the VPN connection will start using openconnect
+2. The browser will be closed automatically when the session cookie has been detected and the VPN connection will start using openconnect
-4. To stop the VPN connection, press [ctrl + c]
+3. To stop the VPN connection, press [ctrl + c]

 ## Dependencies